fbpx

 California Business and Professions Code Section 4113

 In accordance with BPC section 4113, the pharmacy must designate a pharmacist-in-charge.
-The pharmacist-in-charge is a licensed pharmacist in the state of California who has been designated approval from the California State Board of Pharmacy.
+The pharmacist-in-charge is a pharmacist with a license in the state of California who has designation and approval from the California State Board of Pharmacy.
 They are responsible for ensuring that the pharmacy follows all laws and regulations.

 California Business and Professions Code Section 4150

-It is important to note that once these requirements are fulfilled, pharmacies in California may not operate as a traditional corporation or LLC.
+It is important to note that once these requirements are in fufillment, pharmacies in California may not operate as a traditional corporation or LLC.
 Instead, they must register as a professional corporation in accordance with the California Corporations Code Section 4150 and get approval from the secretary of state.

 Due to the fact that pharmacies in California are classified as professional corporations, they are subject to more extensive licensing requirements than traditional businesses.
 A pharmacy must register itself with the California State Board of Pharmacy, and designate a pharmacist-in-charge, who is responsible for ensuring that they follow all laws and regulations associated with operating a pharmacy.

 This section also specifies information involved with pharmacy shareholders.
-With some exceptions, shareholders and directors of the pharmacy must be licensed pharmacists.
+With some exceptions, shareholders and directors of the pharmacy must be able to be a license pharmacists.
 The section states, “Each shareholder, director, and officer of a pharmacy corporation, except an assistant secretary and an assistant treasurer, shall be a licensed person [to practice pharmacy]” Therefore, shares cannot be sold to someone without a pharmacy license in California unless they are an assistance secretary or assistant treasurer.

 Leave a Reply